bislara/project-enigma/README.md

 cd project-enigma
 ```

-3. install dependencies using npm or yarn
+3. install dependencies using npm
 ```
-yarn OR npm i
+npm i
 ```
-3. install dependencies using npm or yarn
+3. install dependencies using npm
 ```
-yarn OR npm start
+npm start
 ```

+Note:  Please use npm and "not" yarn.
+The deployment configuration is set using npm.

 ## Available Scripts